qiboteam/qibo/doc/source/advancedexamples.rst

     \\& \rightarrow 0.7|01\rangle \langle 01| + 0.3(X\otimes I)|01\rangle \langle 01|(X\otimes I)^\dagger
     \\& = 0.7|01\rangle \langle 01| + 0.3|11\rangle \langle 11|

-Note that ``Circuit`` will use state vectors until the first channel is found and will switch to density matrices for the rest of the simulation.
-Measurements and callbacks can be used exactly as in the pure state vector case.
+Note that :class:`qibo.base.circuit.BaseCircuit` will use state vectors until the first channel is found and will switch to density matrices for the rest of the simulation.
+Measurements and callbacks can be used exactly as in the case of state vector simulation.

 In practical applications noise typically occurs after every gate.
-For this reason, :class:`qibo.base.circuit.BaseCircuit` provides a ``.with_noise()`` method which automatically creates a new circuit that contains a noise channel after every normal gate.
+Qibo provides the :meth:`qibo.base.circuit.BaseCircuit.with_noise()` method which automatically creates a new circuit that contains a noise channel after every normal gate.
 The user can control the probabilities of the noise channel using a noise map, which is a dictionary that maps qubits to the corresponding